jh3nd3rs0n/jargyle/README.md

 ## 4. Running Jargyle

-To run Jargyle with the built jar file and its copied dependencies without any command line arguments, you can run the following command:
+After you have built the jar file and copied its dependencies, to run Jargyle without any command line arguments under this repository or the source distribution, you can run the following command:

 ```bash